-EYFS: Reception Changing seasons Year 1 Seasonal changes Year 5 Earth and space understanding Key facts To know that some trees change in the four seasons.
-To know some signs of each season (leaves on the ground, cold weather, daffodils growing and sunny weather.)
-To know that some animals hibernate or store food in winter.
-To know the name and order of the four seasons; spring, summer, autumn and winter.
+Year 1 Seasonal changes Year 5 Earth and space Scientific knowledge and understanding Key facts To know the name and order of the four seasons; spring, summer, autumn and winter.
 To know that it is unsafe to look directly at the Sun.
 To know that the Sun is a star at the centre of our solar system.
 To know that the Sun, Earth and Moon are approximately spherical bodies.
 To know the names, order and relative positions of the planets and other main celestial bodies.
 To know that a moon is a celestial body that orbits a planet and give examples of moons that orbit other planets.
-Scientific knowledge and u Forces in motion To know that the weather changes throughout the year.
-To know and compare weather types (rain, sun, snow, wind).
-To know weather associated with the four seasons and how it changes (in the UK).
+Forces in motion To know weather associated with the four seasons and how it changes (in the UK).
 To understand that day length varies across the four seasons, with fewer daylight hours in the winter and more in the summer.
 To know that the Earth and other planets orbit around the Sun.
 To know that the tilt of the Earth and its orbit around the Sun causes the seasons.
 To know that the Moon orbits around the Earth.
 To understand how the Earth's rotation causes day and night and the apparent movement of the Sun across the sky.
-Sci Factors affecting forces
+Scien Factors affecting forces